-On November 21, 2008, the Department mailed the applicant notice of its Initial Review, determining that "the use of 0.005 CFS of water from Rogue River, a tributary of Pacific Ocean, for year-round domestic use for one household is not allowable, and it appears unlikely that you will be issued a permit.
-However, by providing additional information you may request a limited permit for human consumption use (indoor use only: cooking, drinking, sanitation), limited to 500 gallons per day."
+The Initial Review also determined that, "the diversion of 0.005 CFS of water from Rogue River, a tributary of Pacific Ocean, for year-round domestic use for one household is not allowable, and it appears unlikely that you will be issued a permit for this use.
+However, by providing additional information you may request a limited permit for human consumption use (indoor use only: cooking, drinking, sanitation) at 0.005 CFS, further limited to 500 gallons per day."
 The applicant did not notify the Department to stop processing the application within 14 days of that date.

-On November 25, 2008, the Department gave public notice of the application in its weekly notice.
-The public notice included a request for comments, and information for interested persons about both obtaining future notices and a copy of the Proposed Final Order.

-On December 4, 2009, the Department received information from the applicant intending to document that no alternate water source is available, and that denial of the permit would cause loss of reasonable expectation for use of the property.
-The applicant stated that there is no electricity at the subject property.
-The applicant will use a hand-operated bucket on a pulley system to obtain water from the Rogue River.
+- 3. On May 31, 2016, the Department gave public notice of the application in its weekly notice.
+The public notice included a request for comments, and information for interested persons about obtaining future notices and a copy of the Proposed Final Order.
+No written comments were received within 30 days. - 4.
+On May 23, 2016, the Department received valid and executed contract #169E101895 from the Bureau of Reclamation, as requested in the Initial Review. - 5.
+On January 3, 2017, the Department received information from the applicant intending to document that no alternate water source is available, and that denial of the permit would cause loss of reasonable expectation for use of their property as required by OAR 690-310-0260(3)(a) and (b).